truonggiang1911/demo-bitcoin/README.md

 	- Can set SECRET_TOKEN_APP at pays_controller to filter action callback

+3. Set up callback_url, success_url, cancel_url for 3 enviroments
+	- Do same thing with step 1 or 2
+	- And go to pays_controller.rb to updated for them follow ENV['...']

 == Using callback - can see more detail in routes.rb to match action of callback

 1. Callback when payment is successful - pay_callback